 What are circadian rhythms?

-Circadian rhythms are physical, mental and behavioral changes that follow a roughly 24-hour cycle, responding primarily to light and darkness in an organism's environment.
-They are found in most living things, including animals, plants and many tiny microbes.
+Circadian rhythms are physical, mental, and behavioral changes that follow a daily cycle.
+They respond primarily to light and darkness in an organism's environment.
+Sleeping at night and being awake during the day is an example of a light-related circadian rhythm.
+Circadian rhythms are found in most living things, including animals, plants, and many tiny microbes.
 The study of circadian rhythms is called chronobiology.

 What are biological clocks?

 Biological clocks are an organism’s innate timing device.
 They’re composed of specific molecules (proteins) that interact in cells throughout the body.
 Biological clocks are found in nearly every tissue and organ.
 Researchers have identified similar genes in people, fruit flies, mice, fungi, and several other organisms that are responsible for making the clock’s components.

 Are biological clocks the same thing as circadian rhythms?

 No, but they are related.
 Biological clocks produce circadian rhythms and regulate their timing.

 A master clock in the brain coordinates all the biological clocks in a living thing, keeping the clocks in sync.
 In vertebrate animals, including humans, the master clock is a group of about 20,000 nerve cells (neurons) that form a structure called the suprachiasmatic nucleus, or SCN.
 The SCN is located in a part of the brain called the hypothalamus and receives direct input from the eyes.

 Does the body make and keep its own circadian rhythms?

 Natural factors within the body produce circadian rhythms.
 However, signals from the environment also affect them.
 The main cue influencing circadian rhythms is daylight.
 This light can turn on or turn off genes that control the molecular structure of biological clocks.
 Changing the light-dark cycles can speed up, slow down, or reset biological clocks as well as circadian rhythms.